 Other considerations, e.g. environment, gender: Management system in TAMAS/NRF Co. which is established based on IAEA Safety standard GS-R-3 (2006), safety and environment protection is the fundamental principle.

-Implementation strategy: In order to fulfillment the anticipated output of the project, CPs from TAMAS/NRF Co. and IAEA should define proper and implantable activities and relative instructors and participants must be involved.
+Implementation strategy: In order to fulfill the anticipated output of the project, CPs from TAMAS/NRF Co. and IAEA should define proper and implementable activities and relative instructors and participants must be involved.
 TAMAS/NFR Co. with cooperation of IAEA will implement inputs of this project in time, The TAMAS/NRF Co. authorities will monitor and support the project.

-Monitoring and progress reporting: The progress of the project will be reported annually by submission of PPAR through PCMF platform.
+Monitoring and progress reporting: The progress of the project will be reported annually by submission of project progress and achievement report through E-PPAR platform.
 In addition, the project will also be under continuous follow-up by the CP and other pertinent project team members.
 As the main nature of the project is based on HR capacity building, after completion of any training, effectiveness will be evaluated and any identified shortcoming or deficiency will be resolved by implementing the proper corrective action.

 Risk management: Due to the full support of TAMAS as a holding company, the technical risk on the project is judged to be very low.
 The risks are largely financial and political.
 Risk: Lack of funding for this project could impact on well implementing the inputs.
-Mitigation: The CPs from both sides of IAEA and TAMAS/NRF Co. should monitor and make in advanced actions.
+Mitigation: The CPs from both sides of IAEA and TAMAS/NRF Co. should monitor and identify in advance the required actions.